You are here

 - Importantly, applicants should demonstrate a clear understanding of the genetic counseling field which may include shadowing a genetic counselor

 Admission to the genetic counseling program is highly competitive.
 The program admits eight new students per year and meeting the minimum standards does not guarantee an interview or an offer of admission to the program.
-Currently our on-campus interviews are scheduled for 3/7/20 (Sa), 3/9/20 (Mo), 3/13/20 (Fr), and 3/14/20 (Sa).
-If you are selected for an on campus interview, you will be notified by 2/15/20 via email.
+Currently our interviews are expected to be in March of 2021 an will be conducted virtually.
+Specific dates have not yet been set.

 All US and Canadian Genetic Counseling Programs, including Indiana State University, are participating in the Genetic Counseling Admissions Match through National Matching Services (NMS) beginning with admissions.
 The GC Admissions Match has been established to enhance the process of placing applicants into positions in masters-level genetic counseling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).
 The Match uses a process that takes into account both applicants’ and programs’ preferences.
 All applicants must first register for the Match with NMS before applying to participating genetic counseling graduate programs.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late April.
 More details regarding this aspect of applying will be provided sometime in September.
 For our program, all application materials must be postmarked by January 1 to be considered for the Fall of the following year; there are no rolling or deferred admission is offered.
 Interviews will take place in Feb-April with results of the matching being released "Match Day" in April.